Isolating WCF through Dependency Injection – Part II

 In my previous post, I talked about how to design a class that uses a WCF client proxy in such a way to make it testable in unit tests, without having to spin up a real service to answer the requests.
+The technique I illustrated uses a particular Inversion of Control (IoC) principle called Dependency Injection (DI), in which objects that a given class depends on get pushed into it from the outside rather than being created internally.

 In this particular case, the external dependency is represented by a WCF client proxy targeting a particular service.
 This approach enables me to swap the real proxy objects used in production with test doubles while running unit tests, making it possible to assert the class’s behavior in a completely isolated and controlled environment.

-Last time we left off with a MailClient class that takes an instance of ChannelFactory<MailServiceClientChannel> in the constructor and uses it internally every time it needs to download Email messages by following three steps:
+in the constructor and uses it internally every time it needs to download Email messages by following three steps:

-However, as I pointed out before, being the ChannelFactory<TChannel> a concrete class, creating a test double for it isn’t very convenient.
-A much better approach would be having the MailClient class interact with an interface instead.
-This way it would be easy to create a fake factory object in unit tests and have the class use that instead of the real one.
+operation on the serviceHowever, as I pointed out before, being the ChannelFactory a concrete class, creating a test double for it isn’t very convenient.
+A much better approach would be having the MailClient class** interact with an interface instead.
+This way it would be easy to create a **fake factory object in unit tests and have the class use that instead of the real one.

 The solution I came up with is to create an adapter interface to hide these details from my class.
-The implementation of this interface would then wrap a properly configured instance of ChannelFactory<TChannel> and delegate all the calls it receives to it.
+The implementation of this interface would then wrap a properly configured instance of ChannelFactory and delegate all the calls it receives to it.

 Here is the definition of the adapter interface: